Creative table of contents – examples and templates

 How to design your table of contents

-There are 4 secrets for designing a creative table of contents for a magazine, cookbook or catalog.
-We’ve pick an interesting magazine table of contents example to illustrate each one of these principles.
+There are 4 secrets for designing a creative table of contents for a magazine, cookbook, or catalog.
+We’ve picked an interesting magazine table of contents example to illustrate each one of these principles.

 Infuse every piece of design with some personality.
 A great way to do so is to make a creative table of contents.
 Whether you use colors for the text or as background, they will certainly bring your content to life.

 Use different fonts and sizes